Masmiseim36/nxpSDK/middleware/tfm/tf-m/docs/design_docs/dual-cpu/communication_prototype_between_nspe_and_spe_in_dual_core_systems.rst

 TF-M Remote Procedure Call (RPC) layer
 ======================================

-This design brings up a concept of Remote Procedure Call layer in TF-M.
+This design brings a concept of Remote Procedure Call layer into TF-M.

 The RPC layer sits between TF-M SPM and mailbox implementation.
 The purpose of RPC layer is to decouple mailbox implementation and TF-M SPM and enhance the